k-yadagiri/AI-Review-Summarizer/README.md

 ---

+## Evals

+Tested on:
+- Positive, Negative, Mixed, Neutral cases
+- Multilingual inputs
+- Uncertain inputs

+Result:
+- Accuracy: 10/10

+Failure cases:
+- Generic summaries in some cases
+- Confidence calibration can improve

+---

 ## Tradeoffs
+- Used LLM instead of rule-based system for flexibility
-- Small evaluation dataset (manually created)
+- Small evaluation dataset due to time constraint
-- Output depends on model behavior
-- No UI (focused on core AI pipeline)
+- No UI (focused on core functionality)
+- Confidence score is heuristic, not calibrated

+---

+## AI Usage

-- Requires API key
+- Used Groq API (LLaMA 3.1) for review analysis
+- Used prompt engineering for structured JSON output
+- Used ChatGPT for debugging and prompt refinement
+- Used evaluation loop to test model performance

+---

+## Time Log

+- Problem selection & planning: 1 hour
+- Implementation: 2 hours
+- Evaluation & testing: 1 hour
+- README & documentation: 1 hour
+- Total: ~5 hours

 ---